051 890 5506

 Moreover according to Section 2 of the Muslim Personal Law (Shariat) Application Act, 1937, the Shariat Laws were made applicable where the parties were Muslims.
 Section 2 of the Act ibid is reproduced as under:

-2. Application of Personal Law to Muslim.—Notwithstanding any custom or usage to the contrary, in all questions (save questions relating to special property of females, including personal property inherited or obtained under contract or gift or any other provision of Personal Law, marriage, dissolution of marriage, including talaq, ila, zihar, lian, khula and mubarat maintenance, dower, guardianship, gills, trusts and trust properties, and wakfs other than charities and charitable institutions and charitable and religious endowments the rule of decisions in cases where the parties are Muslims shall be the Muslim Personal Law (Shariat)
+—Notwithstanding any custom or usage to the contrary, in all questions (save questions relating to special property of females, including personal property inherited or obtained under contract or gift or any other provision of Personal Law, marriage, dissolution of marriage, including talaq, ila, zihar, lian, khula and mubarat maintenance, dower, guardianship, gills, trusts and trust properties, and wakfs other than charities and charitable institutions and charitable and religious endowments the rule of decisions in cases where the parties are Muslims shall be the Muslim Personal Law (Shariat)

 Section of 3 of the West Punjab Muslim Personal Law (Shariat) Application Act, 1948 in this regard is also reproduced “as under:

-“3.
-In respect of immovable property held by a Muslim female as a limited owner under the Customary Law, succession shall be deemed to open out on the termination of her limited interest to all persons who would have been entitled to inherit the property at the time of the death of the last full owner had the Muslim Personal Law (Shariat) been applicable at the time of such death, and in the event of the death of any such person before the termination of the limited interest mentioned above, succession shall devolve on his heirs and successors existing at the time of the termination of the limited interest of the female as if the aforesaid such person had died at the termination of the limited interest of the female and had been governed by the Muslim Personal Law (Shariat);
+Section 3: In respect of immovable property held by a Muslim female as a limited owner under the Customary Law, succession shall be deemed to open out on the termination of her limited interest to all persons who would have been entitled to inherit the property at the time of the death of the last full owner had the Muslim Personal Law (Shariat) been applicable at the time of such death, and in the event of the death of any such person before the termination of the limited interest mentioned above, succession shall devolve on his heirs and successors existing at the time of the termination of the limited interest of the female as if the aforesaid such person had died at the termination of the limited interest of the female and had been governed by the Muslim Personal Law (Shariat);

 Provided that the share, which the female limited owner would have inherited had the Muslim Personal Law (Shariat) been applicable at the time of the death of the last owner, shall devolve on her if she loses her limited interest in the property on account of her marriage or re-marriage and on her heirs under the Muslim Personal Law (Shariat) if her limited interest terminates because of death.”